xISSAx/Alpha-Co-Vision/README.md

 ## Project Structure

-- `config.py`: Contains API keys and other configurations.
+- `config.py`: Contains API keys and other configurations, it will load the settings from config.json
 - `image_processing.py`: Contains functions related to image processing.
 - `caption_generation.py`: Contains functions related to caption generation using the Blip model.
 - `response_generation.py`: Contains functions related to response generation using the Cohere AI API.